What is a Primary Care Network? (2024)

 In 2020, NHSE reported;

-• There are 1,250 primary care networks across England.
+There are approximately 1,250 primary care networks across England.

 What services and activities does a primary care network carry out?